Lucy-CV/Population-Predictor/README.md

 Hello!
-This is our CSC 221 Project!
+This is our CSC 221 Final Project!